In 1996, Tupac Shakur was the crown prince of West Coast rap.

 They beg for their life.
 Shakur says, "I ain't gonna kill you.
 We was homeboys once, Pig.
 Once we homeboys, we always homeboys."
 Then he steps aside and the scene cuts to yellow police tape.

 "All names have been changed to protect the innocent," the video taunts at the beginning.

-The man who would soon be known as "Diddy" said that Tupac knew who shot him but he was busy making trouble with them.
-"If you ask him, he knows, and everybody in the street knows, and he's not stepping to them, because knows that he's not gonna get away with that s--t.
+Combs said that Shakur knew who shot him, but it was easier to stir up trouble with the Bad Boy crew.
+"If you ask him, he knows, and everybody in the street knows, and he's not stepping to them," the mogul later known as "Diddy," told Vibe in 1996, "because knows that he's not gonna get away with that s--t.
 To me, that's some real sucker s--t.
 Be mad at everybody, man; don't be using n---as as scapegoats.
 We know that he's a nice guy from New York.

 "All s--t aside, Tupac is a nice, good-hearted guy."

 Meanwhile, at least one beef in Shakur's life had taken a surprisingly happy turn.
 In a 1993 interview with The Source, the rapper had slammed interracial couples, calling Quincy Jones "disgusting" for being with white women and making "f--ked up kids."

 The prolific music producer's daughter Rashida Jones, 17 at the time, wrote a letter to The Source defending her father and asking Tupac, "Where the hell would you be if Black people like him hadn't paved the way for you to even have the opportunity to express yourself?
 I don't see you fighting for your race.
 In my opinion, you're destroying it and s--tting all over your people."